Fallen-Breath/MinecraftDataAPI/README.md

 ## Function list

-Check the sample plugin in the `examples` folder or read the code to get a more comprehensive understanding
+Check the example plugin in the `examples` folder or read the code to get a more comprehensive understanding

 ### convert_minecraft_json